 What Is DNS and How Does It Work?

 Every time you type a URL into your browser, something invisible happens in milliseconds — a system called DNS translates that human-readable domain name into a machine-readable IP address.
+We've spent years working with DNS lookups and resolution data, and it never stops being remarkable how much infrastructure sits behind a single keystroke.
 Without DNS, you'd have to memorize strings of numbers like 93.184.216.34 to visit your favorite websites.

 What is DNS?